-Admission RequirementsAdmission is limited and very competitive.
+Admission is limited and very competitive.
 The number of applicants surpasses the number of admission seats.
-Fall 2018 admissions open on April 1st, 2017.
-The October 15th, 2017 priority deadline for the CRNA program indicates the earliest date when the College will begin accepting students.
+The application for summer 2019 admission opens on March 15, 2018, with a priority deadline of Aug.
+15, 2018.
+The priority deadline indicates the earliest date when the college will begin accepting students.

 Applicants must meet the following criteria to be considered for admission to the program:

 - Bachelor of Science in nursing degree from a regionally accredited program

 - Completion of required undergraduate coursework: Pathophysiology (3 credits), Pharmacology (3 credits), Anatomy and Physiology (6 credits), Health Assessment (3 credits), Chemistry (3 credits), Statistics (3 credits) – with a grade of B or better (If prerequisite science coursework is more than 10 years old, repeating or supplementing with a refresher course at the undergraduate level is highly recommended.

 - Earned grade point average of 3.00 or higher on a 4.00 scale in all work attempted while registered as an upper division applicant working on a baccalaureate degree

 - Competitive score (performance score at or above the 50th percentile on each of the three sub tests) on Graduate Record Examination (GRE), taken within five years of application.